HMS Gentian (1915): Baltic operations

 The British campaign in the Baltic was a part of the Allied intervention in the Russian Civil War.
 The codename of the Royal Navy campaign was "Operation Red Trek".
 The intervention played a key role in enabling the establishment of the independent states of Estonia and Latvia but failed to secure the control of Petrograd by White Russian forces, which was one of the main goals of the campaign.
-The taskforce was vital in supplying the Baltic states as well as containing the Soviet Navies.
+The task force was vital in supplying the Baltic states as well as containing the Soviet Navies.

 On 26 June 1919, the 1st Fleet Sweeping Flotilla arrived at Biorko to reinforce the British forces in the Baltic.
-On 16 July, four sloops of the 1st Flotilla, Myrtle, Gentian, Lilac and Lupin, were employed sweeping mines east of Saaremaa.
+On 15 July, four sloops of the 1st Flotilla, Myrtle, Gentian, Lilac and Lupin, were employed sweeping mines east of Saaremaa.
 The sloops worked in pairs, towing a sweep between the two ships, which steamed about 500 yd apart, with Myrtle working with Gentian.
 During the afternoon, Myrtle and Gentian were attempting to sink mines that had been brought to the surface by Lilac and Lupin's sweep when Gentian struck an unswept mine.
 Myrtle went to Gentian's assistance, but also stuck a mine, which broke off the fore part of the ship and killed six.
 Myrtle sank 90 minutes after striking the mine.
 Myrtle's commanding officer, Lieutenant Commander Richard Scott, was awarded the Bronze Albert Medal for Lifesaving for his actions during the sinking, returning alone to the ship to search it for a missing man.
+Gentian remained afloat, with the destroyer Wrestler and the Estonian tug Ebba arriving on 16 July to assist, but on the afternoon of 17 July, Gentian capsized and sank.